 The typical length of internship is somewhat up to the student to decide, but the time frame is June to August 2016.
 Many students in past UNC-Hollywood internship placements have remained in the LA area and used the networking and class information to score a job in the industry after their internship ended.

 Once you’re accepted into the program, you are required to take two courses in the 2nd Summer Session for this internship.
 The first course will be COMM 690, Special Topics in Media Studies for 3 credit hours.
 The second course will be COMM 393, Internship for 3 credit hours.
 You will be registered for these courses by the Comm.
 Studies Registrar during the registration period for Summer School.
 You will also need to apply for Summer School financial aid, should you need assistance with paying tuition and/or living expenses.

-Since you will be taking these courses as part of the program, you will need to postpone graduation from May 2015 to August 2015.
-If you have applied to graduate in Spring, you will need to withdraw your name through Academic Advising, once it’s been confirmed you have been selected to the program.
-You will still be able to walk in both the University and departmental commencement ceremonies in the Spring, but your official graduation will not be until August 2015.
+Since you will be taking these courses as part of the program, you will need to postpone graduation from May to August.
+If you have applied to graduate in the Spring, you will need to withdraw your name through Academic Advising, once it’s been confirmed you have been selected to the program.
+You will still be able to walk in both the University and departmental commencement ceremonies in the Spring, but your official graduation will not be until August.